 This plan supplements all existing policies and procedures of ALPINE REHABILITATION & NURSING CENTER which remain in full force and effect.
-The plan is intended to enhance ALPINE REHABILITATION & NURSING CENTER's Emergency Preparedness Manual and is to be carriedout intheevent of possible, or confirmed, Emergent Infectious Disease and/or Pandemic.
-This plan addresses community-wide, emerging diseases having the potential to pose a significant public health threat and danger to the country, the state, the community, residents, families, and the staff of ALPINE REHABILITATION & NURSING CENTER.
+The plan is intended to enhance Alpine Rehabilitation & Nursing center Emergency Preparedness Manual and is to be carriedout intheevent of possible, or confirmed, Emergent Infectious Disease and/or Pandemic.
+This plan addresses community-wide, emerging diseases having the potential to pose as ignificant public health threat and danger to the country, the state, the community, residents, families, and the staff of Alpine Rehabilitation & Nursing Center.